 The language purism movement in Iceland arose in the 18th century.
 Iceland had been under Danish rule since 1380 (though technically a Norwegian possession until 1814) and the linguistic influence of this was beginning to be of concern to those looking to keep Icelandic true to its roots.

 When Iceland was granted home rule in 1874 – 1,000 years after it was first settled – the linguistic purism movement gained further weight.
-In 2011, Icelandic was finally adopted as the official language in Iceland, with Icelandic Sign Language recognised as the official language of the country’s deaf community.
+In 2011, Icelandic was finally adopted as the official language in Iceland, with Icelandic Sign Language recognized as the official language of the country’s deaf community.

 Today, the purism movement’s influence can be seen most clearly in the treatment of loanwords.
 The Iceland language policy is to discourage the adoption of foreign loanwords and instead to create equivalent Icelandic words.
 These new words draw on Old Icelandic and Old Norse roots.
 It covers not just newly coined terms but also older loanwords of Danish and English origin.